message/iata/QA.md

 - pregnant women and breastfeeding mothers with an infant younger than 2 years, residing in Qatar.
 They must be accompanied by their husband or a relative who must have a COVID-19 vaccination certificate and must have received the second vaccine dose at least 14 days before arrival.
 They must reside in the same place as their husband or relative;
 - passengers with a Diplomatic ID or an Admin card issued by the MOFA of Qatar;
 - US or NATO military personnel with Military ID card.
 5. Nationals of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates are not allowed to enter with a national ID card.
+6. Effective 25 April 2021, passengers entering or transiting through Qatar must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+The test result must be issued by an approved testing center listed on <a href="https://covid19.moph.gov.qa/EN/Pages/Countries-Classified-Low-Risk-of-COVID-19.aspx">https://covid19.moph.gov.qa/EN/Pages/Countries-Classified-Low-Risk-of-COVID-19.aspx</a>